claryrodz/claryrodz/README.md

 Pronouns: she/her

-Outside tech, my other passions include tennis 🎾 and exploring my island (PR🇵🇷🏖️).
+Outside tech, my other passions include tennis 🎾 and exploring my island PR🇵🇷🏖️.

 <!--
 **claryrodz/claryrodz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.